-As a condition of the award, a successful applicant who receives a Notice of Grant Award (NOGA) will be required to:
+A successful applicant that receives both a Grant Award Letter and Notice of Grant Award (NOGA) will be required to:

-A. Meet Pre-Award requirements, including submission and approval of required assurances and certification documents, documentation of non-disbarment or suspension (current or pending) of eligibility to receive local or federal funds.

-- B. Adhere to mutually agreed upon terms and conditions of a grant award issued by the Department of Behavioral Health and accepted by the grantee organization.
+- A. Meet Pre-Award requirements, including submission and approval of required assurances and certification documents, documentation of non-disbarment or suspension (current or pending) of eligibility to receive local or federal funds. - B. Adhere to mutually agreed upon terms and conditions of the grant award issued by the Department of Behavioral Health and accepted by the grantee organization.
 The grant award shall outline the scope of work, standards, reporting requirements, fund distribution terms and any special provisions required by federal agreements. - C. Utilize Performance Monitoring & Reporting tools developed and/or approved by DBH.